atis98/Detect-when-someone-creates-deletes-a-virtual-machine/Detection.md

 # This document describes how to set up the KQL analytics rule in MS Sentinel to be able to alert when a VM is created or deleted.
 It is important to be notified of such events because attackers often try to gain access to our system via deploying their own cloud resources.
-## Related MITRE ATTACK tactic: TA0005: Defense evasion - technqique: T1578: Modify cloud compute infrastructure - Procedures: T1578.002 and T1578.003: Create cloud infrastructure an Delete cloud infrastructure
+## Related MITRE ATTACK tactic: TA0005: Defense evasion - technique: T1578: Modify cloud compute infrastructure - Procedures: T1578.002 and T1578.003: Create cloud infrastructure an Delete cloud infrastructure
 ## Steps:
 - First I had to make sure the Azure Activity data source is connected to MS Sentinel to be able to create the analytics rule.
 This means connecting the Azure Activity connector: <img width="1379" height="722" alt="Screenshot 2026-04-06 at 07 39 27" src="https://github.com/user-attachments/assets/df003d0b-ba88-4326-8b11-81b47ec0392f" />
 - This means the "AzureActivity" table should be providing events - I tested the query first in MS Sentinel Logs and it already showed some events, meaning it works fine: <img width="1379" height="722" alt="Screenshot 2026-04-06 at 07 50 35" src="https://github.com/user-attachments/assets/d9393be9-cf14-4890-b388-e827e38035ed" />